 - Income-based sliding-scale fees

 - Treatment financing options

 On their own, a person may also be able to look into crowdfunding, support from family and friends or personal loans for extra assistance.

 Ohio has been one of the hardest-hit states in the opioid epidemic, and Columbus is no exception.
-Abuse of the following opioid drugs could cause intense physical dependency, addiction, severe withdrawal and overdose.
+Abuse of the following opioid drugs could cause intense physical dependence, addiction, severe withdrawal, and overdose.

 - Illicit fentanyl

 - Actiq (fentanyl)